- Search The Registry

 - Youth Programs

 - About Us

 - Creating Support

 - My Account

 *Michael Jordan was born on this date in 1963.
-He is an African American businessman and was one of the best basketball players in the world.
+He is a Black businessman and was one of the best professional basketball players in the world.

 From Brooklyn, New York, Michael Jeffrey Jordan is the son of Delores and James Jordan.
 His family decided to move to Wilmington, North Carolina when he was still a toddler.
 Jordan is the fourth of five children.
 His dad worked at an electric plant while his mom worked at a bank.
 Jordan's parents worked hard to provide him and his siblings with a comfortable lifestyle.
 As a child, Jordan played baseball, basketball and football.
 His preferred sport at the time was baseball but after he began spending a lot of time on the basketball court, his outlook changed.
 His older and taller brother, Larry kept beating him when they played one-on-one.

 In 1978, when Jordan attended Emsley A. Laney High School in Wilmington, North Carolina, he was cut from the varsity team.
 Instead of giving up, he worked through this hardship and became one of the greatest basketball players in the world.
 Between the 10th and 11th grade, Jordan grew from 5'11" to 6'3", and because his game improved, he made the varsity team the following year.
 Jordan played so well in his junior season that he was invited to attend the Five-Star Camp in Pittsburgh before his senior year.
 By the time Jordan was finishing his senior year he had grown to 6'5" and attained a basketball scholarship from the University of North Carolina.
 Jordan's ever-growing popularity began at UNC where he made a last minute game-winning shot in the 1984 NCAA championship game.